 “I don’t care if my images rank, so what’s the point?”

 This is a fair question.
 Many bloggers and publishers relying on stock photography use images that have already been indexed in search because others have published that same image before.
-However, implementing Franchise SEO tactics that benefit image SEO don’t only increase image rankings.
+However, implementing luxury brands digital marketing tactics that benefit image SEO don’t only increase image rankings.
 In actuality, image SEO can help boost rankings in the natural search results for your target keywords.